 I DON'T pursue spiritual ideas, beliefs, or practices that:

-● Make me feel bad, wrong, diminished, or insecure - my inner critic can always do that
+● make me feel bad, wrong, diminished, weird, or insecure

-● Dictate what I should think or do as a ‘good’ spiritual person - I've got my own well-developed ethical and moral compass thanks.
+● dictate what I should think or do as a ‘good’ spiritual person ~ I've got my own well-developed ethical and moral inner compass thanks.

 Philosophically, I align with Panentheism.

-So, I subscribe to the idea that there's a higher divine Source - a supreme cosmic ground of being - a powerful, spiritual-creative, energetic layer of reality - that permeates all things but also exists beyond space and time.
+So, I subscribe to the idea that there's a higher divine Source ~ a supreme cosmic ground of being ~ a powerful, spiritual-creative, energetic layer of reality that permeates all things but also exists beyond gender, space, form, and time.

-I don't know what that spiritual-creative Source is exactly but I'm good with not knowing.
+I don't know what this spiritual-creative Source is exactly but I'm good with not knowing.
+It is a mystery.

-A huge part of my spiritual path is doing the inner and outer work that enables me to be my true Self, grow into my potentials, and thrive in life that fulfils my mind, body, spirit, and soul.
+This includes doing the inner and outer work to be more fully myself, step into my potentials, and thrive in a life that fulfils my mind, body, spirit, and soul.

 This includes things like:

-● Being aware of, and healing, my shadow
+● being aware of, and integrating more of, my shadow

-● Cultivating higher energies (like inspiration, love, and joy) inside of myself and my life
+● cultivating higher qualities (like inspiration, love, and joy) inside of myself and my life

-● Taking inspired action to help me manifest my visions into reality
+● taking inspired action to help co-create my desired reality

 I'm not aiming to transcend into the spiritual ether or become a perfected being of love and light.

-I want to embrace being human.
-I want to enjoy my experience of living an embodied material life.
+I want to embrace my messy, vulnerable human side and enjoy my experience of living an embodied material life.

-AND I want to cultivate my relationship with the magical, mystical, immaterial realm that makes everything feel more exciting, wild, vivid, and alive.
+AND I want to cultivate my relationship with the mystical, magical side of reality, as this makes everything feel more exciting, vivid, and enchanting.

-● My Book - the outline for which 'downloaded' in the night and now forms the blueprint for my work
+● My Book (the outline for which came in the middle of the night and now forms the blueprint for my work)

 ● Psycho-spiritual psychology